 Outputs and costs must both be quantifiable and separable from the overall delivery (e.g. a specific project);

-The Over-Delivery element must not have been specified within the licensee’s RIIO-2 Business Plan, or if specified, must have been specifically excluded from BNRO at Final Determinations as reflected in the NARM Workbook (NARW)
+The Over-Delivery element must not have been specified within the licensee’s RIIO-2 Business Plan, or if specified, must have been specifically excluded from BNRO at Final Determinations as reflected in the NARM Workbook (NARW).
+The exception to this is a case where an Over-Delivery is achieved as a result of a reduction in the scope of a baseline project, in which case this criterion will be considered met.

 The Over-Delivery element must not be specified in NARM Funding Category A3; and

-The Over-Delivery element must have an outturn UCR greaterthan a specified upper-threshold, or less than a specified lower-threshold value (see paragraph 10.9 for further detail on these values).
+The Over-Delivery element must have an outturn UCR greater than 105% of the baseline UCR, or less than 95% of the baseline UCR value, for the given risk sub-catergory where applicable.

-Where a project meets the Clearly Identifiable Over-Delivery criteria, the Authority will undertake an ex-post efficiency assessment of the associated costs.
+Where a delivery element meets the Clearly Identifiable Over-Delivery criteria, the Authority will undertake an ex-post efficiency assessment of the associated costs.

 Clearly Identifiable Under-Delivery